jnguyening/world_layoffs_analysis_SQL/README.md

 This repository contains the SQL scripts and serves as a reference for the analysis conducted on global layoff data.
 The project involves data exploration, cleaning, and visualization to understand the trends, impacts, and contributing factors of layoffs worldwide.
 SQL was utilized for data extraction, cleaning, and initial exploration, while Tableau was employed to create an interactive dashboard for visualizing the key findings.

-A live Tableau dashboard showcasing the insights from this analysis can be accessed here: [Global Tech Layoffs Dashboard](https://public.tableau.com/app/profile/john.nguyen3007/viz/WorldLayoffsDashboard_17291069840870/Dashboard1)
+A live Tableau dashboard showcasing the insights from this analysis can be accessed here: [Global Layoffs Dashboard](https://public.tableau.com/app/profile/john.nguyen3007/viz/WorldLayoffsDashboard_17291069840870/Dashboard1)